 These expenses will then be the same if you’re driving from your home state (provided you’ve already considered the cost of gas to get you to either Orlando or Hollywood depending on which resort you’re visiting).

 The cost of gas will vary depending on the price of gas at the time you travel, the type of car you are hiring / driving and the distance between you’re accommodation and the park itself.
 Meanwhile, there may be two parking charges you need to consider depending on where you’re staying.

 The first is parking at your accommodation where applicable – If you’re staying in a hotel then many will charge per day for parking a vehicle.

 It’s worth considering the additional cost of parking at a hotel if you’re driving / hiring a car during your trip.
 As this can make the transport option or that particular hotel a significantly more expensive idea.

 In addition to the cost of parking at your hotel, you’ve also got the cost of parking at the Universal Studios resort itself.

-At Universal Studios in Orlando parking starts at $27 per day and increase to $60 for valet options.
+- At Universal Studios Orlando parking starts at $27 per day and increases to $60 for valet options.

-Meanwhile, in Hollywood parking starts at $30 per day and increases to $70 per day for prime parking spots.
+- Meanwhile, at Universal Studios Hollywood parking starts at $30 per day and increases to $70 per day for prime parking spots.

 Should you find yourself paying for parking at the hotel and again at the parks you could easily be spending $50 per day on parking alone.